letizhamiguel-cyber/ECE-2112-PA4/README.md

 **C. CATEGORY-AVERAGE VISUALIZATION**

-Across the three categorical features: Track, Gender, and Hometown, examine the recorded Average.
+Across the three categorical features: **Track**, **Gender**, and **Hometown**, examine the recorded Average.
 The following shall be accomplished:

-a.
-For each feature, compute the mean of Average for every category using Pandas.
+1. For each feature, compute the mean of Average for every category using Pandas.
-b.
-Display the three summary tables.
+2. Display the three summary tables.
-c.
-Create one figure containing three bar charts: mean Average by Track, by Gender, and by Hometown.
+3. Create one figure containing three bar charts: mean Average by Track, by Gender, and by Hometown.
-d.
-Below the figure, write three concise statements identifying the category with the highest sample mean for each feature.
+4. Below the figure, write three concise statements identifying the category with the highest sample mean for each feature.

 The following functions and methods were used in this problem: